Authorizing access to data in Azure Storage

 Each authorization option is briefly described below:

 Azure Active Directory Domain Services (Azure AD DS) authentication for Azure Files.
 Azure Files supports identity-based authorization over Server Message Block (SMB) through Azure AD DS.
-You can use RBAC for fine-grained control over a client's access to Azure Files resources in a storage account.
+You can use Azure RBAC for fine-grained control over a client's access to Azure Files resources in a storage account.
 For more information regarding Azure Files authentication using domain services, refer to the overview.

 On-premises Active Directory Domain Services (AD DS, or on-premises AD DS) authentication (preview) for Azure Files.
 Azure Files supports identity-based authorization over SMB through AD DS.
 Your AD DS environment can be hosted in on-premises machines or in Azure VMs.
 SMB access to Files is supported using AD DS credentials from domain joined machines, either on-premises or in Azure.
-You can use a combination of RBAC for share level access control and NTFS DACLs for directory/file level permission enforcement.
+You can use a combination of Azure RBAC for share level access control and NTFS DACLs for directory/file level permission enforcement.
 For more information regarding Azure Files authentication using domain services, refer to the overview.

 Shared Key authorization for blobs, files, queues, and tables.
 A client using Shared Key passes a header with every request that is signed using the storage account access key.
 For more information, see Authorize with Shared Key.